nginx-proxy/nginx-proxy/README.md

     $ docker run -d -p 80:80 -e ENABLE_IPV6=true -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy

+#### Scoped IPv6 Resolvers

+NginX does not support scoped IPv6 resolvers.
+In [docker-entrypoint.sh](./docker-entrypoint.sh) the resolvers are parsed from resolv.conf, but any scoped IPv6 addreses will be removed.

+#### IPv6 NAT

+By default, docker uses IPv6-to-IPv4 NAT.
+This means all client connections from IPv6 addresses will show docker's internal IPv4 host address.
+To see true IPv6 client IP addresses, you must [enable IPv6](https://docs.docker.com/config/daemon/ipv6/) and use [ipv6nat](https://github.com/robbertkl/docker-ipv6nat).
+You must also disable the userland proxy by adding `"userland-proxy": false` to `/etc/docker/daemon.json` and restarting the daemon.

 ### Multiple Ports

 If your container exposes multiple ports, nginx-proxy will default to the service running on port 80.
 If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.
 If your container only exposes one port and it has a VIRTUAL_HOST env var set, that port will be selected.